orlandodiazc/mathematicians-rn/README.md

 # Mathematicians <a name="about-project"></a>

-**mathematicians** is an multiplatform app built with React Native.
+**Mathematicians** is an multiplatform app built with React Native.
 You can use it to perform quick math calculations, convert currencies and physical units.

 [Live Site](https://mathematicians.vercel.app/)